 Each criterion has been designed to ensure fairness and non-discrimination towards local applicants:

 - Salary criterion: The applicant’s salary will be compared to the pool of current employees of the same sector and similar age.
-Salary benchmarks per sector will be published from December 2022 to better guide employers on their applicants ranking.
+Salary benchmarks per sector are available on the MOM website to better guide employers on their applicants ranking.
+You can find this guide on the following link by the MOM.

 - Diversity criterion: The percentage of total current employees from the nationality of the applicant relative to the total number of employees will be required to assess this criterion.
 For example, if the number of employees of the same nationality than the applicant in the company is high, then the applicant is less likely to score points on the diversity criterion.